-Financial Results.
-Time charter revenues were \$114.3 million for 2016, compared to \$157.7 million for 2015.
-The decrease was largely attributable to decreased average time charter rates achieved for our vessels during the year, which was partly offset by revenues derived from the increase in ownership days resulting from the enlargement of our fleet.
+Financial Performance The Company's time charter revenues rose significantly to \$161.9 million for 2017, compared to \$114.3 million for 2016.
+This was largely due to increased average time charter rates achieved for our vessels during the year, as well as to the enlargement of our fleet.

-Net loss and net loss attributed to common stockholders for 2016 amounted to \$164.2 million and \$170.0 million, respectively, of which \$56.5 million relates to loss and impairment of our investment in Diana Containerships Inc. This compares to a net loss and a net loss attributed to common stockholders of \$64.7 million and \$70.5 million, respectively, for 2015.
+For the year 2017, net loss and net loss attributed to common stockholders amounted to \$511.7 million and \$517.5 million, respectively, including impairment losses (net of insurance recoveries) totalling \$431.4 million.
+The net loss and net loss attributed to common stockholders for the year 2016 were \$164.2 million and \$170.0 million, respectively.